 Proposition 63 was passed by California voters in November 2004, and became known as the Mental Health Services Act (MHSA).
-MHSA authorized a tax increase on millionaires (1% tax on personal income in excess of \$1 million) to develop and expand community-based mental health programs.
+MHSA authorized a tax increase on millionaires (1% tax on personal yearly income in excess of \$1 million) to develop and expand community-based mental health programs.
 The goal of MHSA is to reduce the long-term negative impact on individuals and families resulting from untreated serious mental illness.

 Sacramento County is one of eighteen counties located in the Central Mental Health Region of the State of California.
-The State of California, Department of Finance estimates the 2020 population of Sacramento County to be approximately 1.5 million.
+The State of California, Department of Finance estimates the 2022 population of Sacramento County to be approximately 1.6 million.
 As such, Sacramento is considered a large county, especially in comparison with the populations of surrounding counties.
-Sacramento is one of the most diverse communities in California with seven threshold languages (Arabic, Cantonese, Farsi, Hmong, Russian, Spanish, and Vietnamese).
+Sacramento County contains one of the most ethnically and racially diverse communities in California.
+The Sacramento American Indian/Alaska Native community includes tribal people from many different States and regions with unique cultures and histories, including the first indigenous communities of Sacramento; the Nisenan people, the Southern Maidu, Valley and Plains Miwok, Patwin Wintun peoples, and Wilton Rancheria, Sacramento's only federally recognized Tribe.
 Historically, Sacramento County has been one of three counties with the highest number of newly arriving refugees in California.
+In recent years, Sacramento County has resettled more Refugees and Special Immigrant Visa holders than any other county in California.
+Global events transpiring over the past year have resulted in an increase in the number of refugees arriving from Afghanistan and the Ukraine, thereby enriching the diversity of our community.
+With the addition of Arabic as a threshold language in 2017 and Farsi in 2020, Sacramento County now has a total of seven threshold languages (Arabic, Cantonese, Farsi, Hmong, Russian, Spanish, and Vietnamese).
 We welcome these new residents and continue to work towards meeting the unique needs of these emerging communities.

-Sacramento County has worked diligently on the planning and implementation of all components of MHSA.
+Sacramento County has worked diligently on the planning and implementation of every MHSA component.
 The plans for each component of MHSA are the result of local community planning processes.
 The programs contained in the plans work together with the rest of the system to create a continuum of services that address gaps in order to better meet the needs of our diverse community.

-The Community Services and Supports (CSS) component provides funding for mental health treatment services and supports for children/youth and their families living with severe emotional disturbance and transition age youth (TAY), adults and older adults living with a serious mental illness.
+The Community Services and Supports (CSS) component provides funding for mental health treatment services and supports for children/youth and their families living with severe emotional disturbance and Transition Age Youth (TAY), adults and older adults living with a serious mental illness.
 Housing is also a large part of the CSS component.
-In Sacramento County, there are ten (10) previously approved CSS Programs/Work Plans containing numerous programs.
+In Sacramento County, there are 12 approved CSS Work Plans, together containing numerous programs.
+Recently, two new Full Service Partnership (FSP) programs were added and they will be fully implemented in FY 2022-23.
 Over the years, these programs have expanded and evolved as we strive to deliver high quality and effective services to meet the needs of children/youth, TAY, adults, older adults and their families.

 In FY 2021-22, the MHSA Steering Committee supported a seven percent increase across MHSA-funded treatment programs to create additional service capacity.
-The Steering Committee also supported a ten percent rate increase across MHSA-funded CSS direct service programs, as well as increasing Full Service Partnership (FSP) program capacity (new and expanded).
-It is anticipated that the new FSPs will be fully implemented in FY 2022-23.
+The Steering Committee also supported a ten percent rate increase across MHSA-funded CSS direct service programs, as well as increasing FSP program capacity (new and expanded).